konradwojda/HYU-CPP/03-hw/README.md

 ### Code

 Extended version is shown below.
-I used `std::max` function from `algorithm` header to get a number of occurrences of a letter with maximum number of occurrences.
+I used `std::max_element` function from `algorithm` header to get a number of occurrences of a letter with maximum number of occurrences.
 Then I did two nested loops, first one iterates from maximum number of occurrences to 0 and the second one iterates over all letters.
 If number of occurrences of that letter is bigger than current count of outer loop, I print `*`.

 ```cpp
 #include <iostream>